wikimedia/mediawiki-extensions-Wikibase/docs/components/repo-federated-properties.md

 ### Handling IDs of Federated Properties

 For the MVP, version IDs of Federated Properties carry no information about their source wiki.
 The decision is documented in the [ADR about handling Federated Property IDs].

+### Known Issues {#known-issues}

+In it's current implementation, federated properties do not support usage of local properties combined with federated ones.
+As there is no real distinction between the two different kinds, using local properties when federation is enabled will either mark them as deleted or as the corresponding property found on the federated source.

+For the same reason, using federated properties and then turning the feature off would either mark these properties as deleted or show the local property with the corresponding identifier.

 [Wikidata]: https://www.wikidata.org/wiki/Wikidata:Main_Page
 [federatedPropertiesSourceScriptUrl setting]: @ref repo_federatedPropertiesSourceScriptUrl